DavidSummer/MatchingEngine/README.md

 ## What is MatchingEngine ? ##

-MatchingEngine is a library of algorithms which aim at forming coalitions of individuals around some activities.
+MatchingEngine is a anonymous library of algorithms which aim at forming coalitions of individuals around some activities.

 We consider here a particular coalition game called, the